Hybrid quantum memory leveraging slow-light and gradient-echo duality: Theory

 where $\beta$ is value of the magnetic gradient, $z$ is the position on the atomic ensemble and $\omega_0$ is the resonance frequency of the two-photon transition.
 Thanks to that, the frequency components of the input optical field (signal) are stored in the different parts of the atomic cloud according to the formula:

 where $\varrho_{gh}$ is the atomic coherence between states $|g\rangle$ and $|h\rangle$, $\tilde{A}(\omega)$ is a Fourier transform of the signal's temporal shape $A(t)$ and $T$ is the duration since arrival of the input pulse.
+During the storage in the magnetic field gradient, the coherence acquires the additional wavevector $k_z = \beta T$, which allows for mapping times of arrival to wavevectors.
+This provides the possibility to map the temporal profile to the wavevector domain and allows for storing multiple subsequent impulses and reading them in reverse order.
 To read out the stored coherence, it is necessary to unwind the magnetic-field-induced phase $e^{i\beta z T}$ acquired during the storage.
 This is performed by reversing the gradient during the read-out stage.
 Due to reversible mapping, the read-out electric field is proportional to the Fourier transform of the atomic coherence.
 Therefore, the final electric field is proportional to the initial pulse but mirrored in time.

-A complementary mapping i.e. in which the temporal profile of the signal light is mapped to the position in the medium, can be achieved using EIT protocol \cite{Phillips2001}.
+A complementary mapping, i.e., in which the temporal profile of the signal light is mapped to the position in the medium, can be achieved using EIT protocol \cite{Phillips2001}.
 Due to the extremely high electric susceptibility under the two-photon resonance, the refractive index of the atomic medium increases accordingly.
-This leads to the vast decrease of the group velocity of the pulse propagating through the atomic medium, causing it to travel as the so-called "slow-light polariton" \cite{fleischhauer_quantum_2002}, which is spatially compressed.
+This leads to the vast decrease of the group velocity of the pulse propagating through the atomic medium, causing it to travel as the so-called slow-light polariton \cite{fleischhauer_quantum_2002}, which is spatially compressed.
 Moreover, if the coupling beam is switched off, the group velocity of the propagating pulse is reduced to 0, allowing the signal pulse to be brought to a halt in the atomic memory.
 The group velocity follows the formula:

-where $g$ is atom-field coupling constant, $\Gamma$ is decay rate of the excited state, $c$ is the speed of light in vacuum, $OD$ is the optical depth and $\Omega_C$ is the Rabi frequency of the coupling beam.
+where $g$ is atom-field coupling constant, $\Gamma$ is decay rate of the excited state, $c$ is the speed of light in vacuum, $\mathrm{OD}$ is the optical depth and $\Omega_C$ is the Rabi frequency of the coupling beam.
 Contrary to the GEM protocol, photons arriving at different times are stored in different parts of the atomic medium, mapping the temporal profile of the pulse to the position in the memory medium.
 The resulting coherence when neglecting dispersion can be written as:

 When the coupling beam is switched on again after the storage, the created stopped polariton begins to propagate again through the memory.
 The final electric field after the propagation is proportional to the initial pulse.